Sai Mauk Kham

 Dr. Sai Mauk Kham (ၸၢႆးမွၵ်ႇၶမ်း, စိုင်းမောက်ခမ်း /my/; born 17 August 1949) is a Burmese politician and physician who currently serves as a House of Representatives MP for Lashio Township constituency.
 He previously served as First Vice President of Myanmar from 1 July 2012 to 30 March 2016.
-He was elected as Second Vice President of Myanmar on 4 February 2011, defeating Aye Maung of the Rakhine Nationalities Development Party and receiving 84% of the votes (140 of 167 votes) in the Amyotha Hluttaw.
+He was elected as Vice President of Myanmar on 4 February 2011, defeating Aye Maung of the Rakhine Nationalities Development Party and receiving 84% of the votes (140 of 167 votes) in the Amyotha Hluttaw.

 Early life and education

 Sai was born on 17 August 1949 in Muse, Shan State, Burma (now Myanmar) to a family of Shan descent.
 He is a physician by profession, having graduated from the Institute of Medicine, Mandalay (now the University of Medicine, Mandalay) in 1974.

 Career

 He also used to be the chairman of the Shan Literature and Culture Association.
 He runs a private clinic and manages a private hospital in Lashio Township.